 Listen to Anya, Adam Liptak, and John Malcolm discuss qualified immunity on Intelligence Squared.

-Anya Bidwell is an attorney with the Institute for Justice and one of the leaders of IJ’s Project on Immunity and Accountability (“IJPIA”).
+Anya Bidwell (née Cherkasova) leads IJ’s Project on Immunity and Accountability (“PIA”).
 Through this project, Anya works to promote judicial engagement and ensure that government officials are held to account when they violate individuals’ constitutional rights.
+Anya also serves as an adviser on the American Law Institute’s Restatement of the Law, Constitutional Torts project.

 Anya spent her childhood in Ukraine and Kyrgyzstan.
 At 16, she left her family behind and came to America on a university scholarship.
 Her upbringing motivated her to study law and become an advocate for a strong, independent judiciary.